Not too long ago, fat was the Satan incarnate. Just thinking of the word ‘fat’ made people fat.

-For example, several studies published in the New England Journal of Medicine reveal that supplementing with omega-3 fatty acids do not seem to impart significant protective effects on subjects with cardiovascular disease, the preventable ailment that claims the most Americans (48, 49, 50, 51).
+For example, several studies published in the New England Journal of Medicine reveal that supplementing with omega-3 fatty acids does not seem to impart significant protective effects on subjects with cardiovascular disease, the preventable ailment that claims the most Americans (48, 49, 50, 51).

 What the above studies do seem to show is eating fatty fish high in omega-3 fatty acids—salmon, sardines, herring, tuna—is better than popping some pills or slurping some liquid.

-When you eat the fish, you eat the fatty acids, vitamins, minerals, protein, and whatever else.
+When you eat the fish, you eat fatty acids, vitamins, minerals, protein, and whatever else.
 Again, eating fish is another intrinsic characteristic of the Mediterranean/Asian dietary framework.

 - Eat between two to six 4-ounce servings of fatty fish per week—wild salmon, tuna, herring, sardines

 - Other sources of omega-3 fatty acids include chia seeds (also high in fiber), flaxseed (make sure they’re ground so it’s easier for your body to digest and absorb the fatty acids), walnuts (consider walnuts are high in calories/fat), fortified eggs, and some sea vegetables.